 In November 2016, Courtine announced on Nature that he had executed this deed in monkeys, a feat that was received with great repercussion from worldwide media.

 Having received numerous prizes, such as the 2007 UCLA Chancellor’s Award and the Schellenberg Prize in 2009, Grégoire Courtine’s work is indeed impressive and the clinic potencial of his accomplishments in the treatment of paralisis are really remarkable.

-Dr. Lydon is a co-founder and Director of AnaptysBio and a co-founder and director of BluePrint Medicines (Cambridge , USA).
-He previously served as Vice President, Small Molecule Drug Discovery at Amgen.
-Prior to joining Amgen, he was the CEO and founder of Kinetix Pharmaceuticals, a biotechnology company focused on the discovery and development of selective protein kinase inhibitors.
+Dr. Lydon is a co-founder and Director of AnaptysBio (San Diego, USA) and of BluePrint Medicines (Cambridge, USA).
+He previously served as Vice President at Amgen and was also the CEO and founder of Kinetix Pharmaceuticals, a biotechnology company focused on the discovery and development of selective protein kinase inhibitors.